puppetlabs/puppet/api/docs/http_api_index.md

 * `:indirection` is the indirection to dispatch the request to.
 * `:key` is the "key" portion of the indirection call.

-As with the master V3 API, using this API requires a significant amount of understanding of how Puppet's internal services are structured.
+As with the Puppet V3 API, using this API requires a significant amount of understanding of how Puppet's internal services are structured.
 The following documents provide additional specification.